crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

   some_key2: "second value"
 }
 ```

-However, the hash shorthand syntax in Ruby creates a Tuple in Crystal, specifically a [NamedTuple](https://crystal-lang.org/api/latest/NamedTuple.html).
+However, the hash shorthand syntax in Ruby creates a [NamedTuple](https://crystal-lang.org/api/latest/NamedTuple.html) in Crystal.

 Tuples are a fixed size, so these are best used for data structures that are known at compile time.